Entanglement of Stationary States in the Presence of Unstable Quasiparticles: Global Quenches and Squeezed Coherent States

 From this structure, it is easy to find a solution of the boundary crossing equation (\ref{eq:BoundaryCrossing}), namely

 Other solutions can be obtained from the above, by multiplying with CDD factors $f(\theta)$.
 Explicitly, we then have

 where $f(\th)=f(-\th)$ is an arbitrary even function.
 Except for this function $f(\theta)$, the solution above is a pure phase.
 As it turns out, only the function $f(\theta)$ plays a role in our analysis as all quantities of interest are functions of $|K_{+-}(\theta)|$ only.
-The task is then to find functions $f(\theta)$ which are positive-definite, real, and that give rise to a sensible dynamics.
+The task is then to find real functions $f(\theta)$ that give rise to a sensible dynamics.
 This can be done very explicitly for free models \cite{SFM} but is much more difficult for interacting theories \cite{HST}.

 One natural way to further constrain the set of functions $f(\theta)$ is to require that they decay rapidly for large $\theta$.
-In fact, many known solutions such as those for the free boson \cite{SFM} and sinh-Gordon \cite{BPC} model decay as $f(\theta) \sim e^{-2\theta}$ for $\theta \gg 1$ in order to ensure that the injected energy density (due to the quench) is finite.
+In fact, many known solutions such as those for the free boson \cite{SFM} and sinh-Gordon \cite{BPC,DS} model decay as $f(\theta) \sim e^{-2\theta}$ for $\theta \gg 1$ in order to ensure that the injected energy density (due to the quench) is finite.

-A property that all these solutions also generally share is that $|K(\theta)|\leq 1$ (although there are some exceptions for special values of the quench parameter).
-This requirement seems natural from several points of view, including the fact that the $K(\theta)$ functions are solutions of equations for boundary reflection amplitudes, which must clearly satisfy this property.
+A property that all these solutions also generally share is that $|K(\theta)|\leq 1$ {\DXH as long as they have no singularity at zero rapidity.
+Nevertheless as was shown in \cite{SingularOverlaps}, the singularity of the $K$-functions implies the presence of a 1-particle overlap, which we chose to be vanishing for simplicity.} This requirement seems natural from several points of view, including the fact that the $K(\theta)$ functions are solutions of equations for boundary reflection amplitudes, which must clearly satisfy this property.
 In this paper we consider three solutions which are compatible with all the above properties.

+{\OCA Although the properties just discussed do constrain the set of possible solutions $K_{+-}(\theta)$ they are not sufficient to entirely fix them.
+As mentioned earlier finding the functions $K(\theta)$ that correspond to a particular global quench is generally difficult for interacting theories.
+A general structure for mass quenches in diagonal theories is known (i.e. sinh-Gordon) but this takes as input a solution of the boundary reflection equation.
+Such a solution is still outstanding for the present model.
+In addition, for our model the mass is not the only parameter that might be changed in a global quench.
+We also have $\sigma$ and here we know even less about what the amplitude $K_{+-}(\theta)$ should look like.

+For these reasons, our strategy in the present paper is to consider the three $K$-functions listed below.
+These are all functions that have appeared previously in the literature but which cannot be linked explicitly to an specific global quench in the current model.
+Instead, they should be seen as representing types of solutions, which have all the main functional properties required and are expected to lead to results whose main features will be common to a large family of global quenches.
+In other words, we expect that we will still be able to find some universal properties for the entanglement density and related quantities (which are the focus of this paper) starting from the functions below.}

 \begin{enumerate} \item ``Free Boson Solution":

 which is the $K$-function for a mass quench in the massive free boson QFT (see \cite{SFM} for a derivation and alternative representation) and $\alpha=m_{0}/m$ in this case, i.e., the ratio of the pre-quench mass $m_0$ and the post-quench mass $m$.
 A useful property is \beq |K_{\rm B}(\theta)|\sim C_{\rm B}(\alpha) e^{-2|\theta|}\qquad \mathrm{with}\qquad C_{\rm B}(\alpha):=\frac{|1-\alpha^2|}{\alpha^2} \quad {\rm for} \quad |\theta|\gg 1\,. \eeq \item ``Squared Solution":